xinxueHEAI/ML_private/README.md

 - Some interviewers prefer a wide-range of solutions; you need to activated your neurons and brainstorm.
 7. The last thing you want to be is a jerk.
 Don't be cocky or easily irritated.
 You are expected to be coachable.
 8. Don't intend to show off.
 You want to impress people by being yourself and leading a healthy and constructive discussion.
-9. Regardless how tough the questions are, most interviewers will appear to be nice and warm; some are cold with a poker face; and some are straighly mean.
+9. Regardless how tough the questions are, most interviewers will appear to be nice and warm; some are cold with a poker face; and some are straighly mean and unprofessional.
 You should be able to keep your composure and stay focused.
+10. Your interviewers are likely to treat you as if you are a colleague.
+You are not a robot, share a laugh and be a human being.

+The interviewing process is costly to both interviewers and interviewees.
+Be stressed out and well-prepared before the interview, and enjoy the conversation!